silscript/test-templates/README.md

 A simple trivia game with art history related questions.

 ## User Stories
-Goal:
-As a user, I should be able to ...
+Goal: As a user, I should be able to ...

 * Answer a question in order to continue with the trivia.
+* Interact with the trivia question in order to answer the questions.
 * Know if my answer was correct in order to feel accomplished.
 * Know if my answer was incorrect in order to learn the correct answer.
 * Know what my score is in order to keep track of my correct answers.
 * Know which question I am currently on in order to keep track of my progress.

-Bonus:
-As a user, I should be able to ...
+Bonus: As a user, I should be able to ...

 * See a list of questions with the correct answers to learn where I was correct or incorrect.
 * Select a trivia topic in order to enjoy the trivia game.